jwhector/jwhector/README.md

-Hi, I'm Jared Hector!
+Hi, I'm Jared!
 I recently graduated from Stanford University with a BS in Symbolic Systems.

 I'm currently learning web development while honing my JavaScript and Postgres skills with a fun Discord bot.